chrisvargauk/angularjs-websql-collection/README.md

 </pre>

 <h3>Create Collection</h3>
-All you need to do is create a collection and pass in any user object as default.
+All you need to do is, create a collection and pass in any user object as default.
-This will basically register "user" as a "type" and prepares the DB to receive objects like you've passed as default.
+This will basically register "user" as a "type" and prepares the DB to receive objects.
 <pre>
 var cUser = new Collection({
   type: 'user',